Duttaphrynus melanostictus: Wallacea and West Papua

 D. melanostictus was introduced to the Indonesian island of Bali in 1958, Sulawesi in 1974, then subsequently to Ambon, Lombok, Sumba, Sumbawa, Timor and Indonesian New Guinea at Manokwari on the Vogelkop Peninsula.
 The species is now common at Sentani in far eastern Papua Province.
 The absence of resistance to toad toxins in native snake and varanid predators means that these species could suffer severe declines from the inadvertent spread of the Asian common toad via human traffic, and the currently near threatened New Guinea quoll is also almost certain to be further affected in the lower-altitude portion of its range.

 An unwanted species in Australia

 The Asian common toad has been detected in Australia at least four times since 2000.
-The most recent incursion, in 2015, was in suburban Sydney.

-The Asian common toad has been described as one of Australia's “10 most unwanted” species, and “potentially more damaging than the cane toad”.
+The Asian common toad has been described as one of Australia's "10 most unwanted" species, and "potentially more damaging than the cane toad".

-It may cause serious ecological problems due to “competition with native species, its potential to spread exotic parasites and pathogens and its toxicity”.
+It may cause serious ecological problems due to "competition with native species, its potential to spread exotic parasites and pathogens and its toxicity".
 Like cane toads, the Asian common toad secretes toxins from glands in their backs to deter predators.
 These toxins would beyond reasonable doubt severely affect native predators, such as snakes, goannas and quolls.

 The recent rate of incursions suggests a high likelihood of establishment in Australia.
-So, experts are calling for the Australian government to develop a “high-priority contingency plan” that includes stronger environmental quarantine and surveillance strategies.
+So, experts are calling for the Australian government to develop a "high-priority contingency plan" that includes stronger environmental quarantine and surveillance strategies.